 - 1. Recall estate management techniques for the elderly and disabled by: - a.
 Identifying joint tenancy and the benefits and drawbacks of using such a method for asset management; - b.
 Specifying levels of conservatorship that can influence management and protection of an estate and/or personal care and disadvantages of this tool; and - c.
-Determining what constitutes a durable power noting advantages of establishing a revocable living trust as a way to manage assets in an estate. - Cite the eldercare benefits of Medicare, Medicaid, and Supplemental Security Income, identify disadvantages of the Medicaid program noting how to determine income into asset groups, specify the dangers and benefits of gifting to family members, including how individuals might use private insurance on catastrophic illness. - 3.
-Identify tools that can allow patients to refuse treatment even when incompetent, determine Supplemental Security Income noting how it relates to elderly and disability planning, and specify the requirements that must be met in order to receive disability benefits.
+Determining what constitutes a durable power recognizing advantages of establishing a revocable living trust as a way to manage assets in an estate. - 2.
+Cite the eldercare benefits of Medicare, Medicaid, and Supplemental Security Income, identify disadvantages of the Medicaid program stating how to divide income into asset groups, specify the dangers and benefits of gifting to family members, including how individuals might use private insurance for catastrophic illness.

+3. Identify tools that can allow patients to refuse treatment even when incompetent, determine Supplemental Security Income specifying how it relates to elderly and disability planning, and specify the requirements that must be met in order to receive disability benefits.